Summer Learning

 When will I receive my SL report card?

-• Final report cards will be published to MyEdBC parent portal the first week of August.
-For all students whose homeschool is not part of the North Vancouver School District #44, copies will also be mailed home the first week of August.
+• Final report cards will be published to MyEdBC parent portal the first work day after the last day of classes For all students whose homeschool is not part of the North Vancouver School District #44, copies will also be mailed to their homeschool for filing.
+Students who have a homeschool not in MyEd, arrangements can be made to provide the final Summary of Learning (report card).

 • Please refer to the Summer Learning calendar on the website for reporting dates.